Syphon Filter: The Omega Strain: Plot

-While Gabe faces pressure from the U.S. President and Alex Birchim of the White House Internal Affairs, he sends Lian and the team to track North Korean agent Yong-jun Kim, a man connected to the Yakuza's Murakawa Industries in Japan.
+While Gabe faces pressure from the U.S. President and Alex Birchim of the White House Internal Affairs, he sends Lian and the team to track North Korean agent Yong-Jun Kim, a man connected to the Yakuza's Murakawa Industries in Japan.
 The investigation reveals that Murakawa was helping develop the Omega Strain.
 Aramov arrived before Lian and forced Murakawa to commit suicide for trusting Kim.
 Kim posed as an employee working with Murakawa, so he could get the virus.

 Shortly after destroying the Japanese labs, the team is re-deployed to recover Imani in Myanmar.
 The plane carrying Imani and Kim had been shot down.
 Guilt-ridden, Lian takes the team to recover her body and the viral sample Kim was carrying.
 Despite claims that inclement weather brought down the jet, they find evidence indicating that Aramov had bribed the Myanmar Army to shoot down the plane.

 Gabe becomes frustrated with his investigation into the secret corporation Meta Global Funds, which he believes controls the Syphon Filter conspiracy.
 The purchase of Murakawa Industries by Meta Global was possible through Niculescu Funds, headed by international banker Mihai Niculescu.
 He deduces that Niculescu as the mastermind behind the conspiracy.
-Against Birchim's commands, Gabe brings the Agency team to the headquarters in Zurich, Switzerland.
-They find evidence linking Birchim to bribes, but nothing implicating Niculescu, and upload a virus to destroy all the computer records while sending them to Agency files.
+Against Birchim's and the President's instructions, Gabe brings the Agency team to the headquarters in Zurich, Switzerland.
+They find evidence linking Birchim to bribes, but nothing implicating Niculescu, and upload a virus to destroy all the computer records while sending them to Agency database.

-Gabe conducts a solo investigation into Niculescu's Montenegro estate in a final effort to expose him.
+Failing to find anything in Switzerland, Gabe conducts a solo investigation into Niculescu's Montenegro estate in a final effort to expose him.
 Although he did not find physical evidence, he learns of Aramov's ties to Niculescu and learns that Ivankov plans to nuke Russia.

 Having learned of Ivankov's location from Mara, the Agency mobilizes to his base and prevents the missile's launch.
-Stone recovers an injured Alima.
+Stoneman recovers an injured Alima.
 Ivankov is eventually killed by Gabe while attempting to escape.

 Thanks to tissue and virus samples recovered by the IPCA, a vaccine for the Omega Strain virus is successfully synthesized, ending the threat with the aid of the World Health Organization.
 The President congratulates the IPCA and has Birchim arrested.
 Niculescu is killed by two anonymous gunmen as a result of his bank's sabotage.
-Dr. Weissenger gives a written admission that she had the recruit kill Dr. Jandran, as well as signs of mental instability before disappearing from the Agency.
-Lastly, Stone aims his rifle at Aramov to assassinate her on Logan's order.
+Dr. Weissinger gives a written admission that she had the recruit kill Dr. Jandran, as well as signs of mental instability before disappearing from the Agency.
+In a post-credits scene, Stoneman aims his rifle at Aramov to assassinate her on Gabe's order.